Samatvartha/2014P_Samatvartha_Thesisbox/0_Samatvartha_Network_State/Intercamp Compass.md

 ### **Appendix: The Deeper Vision & Architectural Considerations**

+The most vibrant economic activity in India happens within **trusted communities**.
+These are our modern villages using digital tools like Whatsapp as their nervous system.
+And it is chaotic and ephemeral.
+It's a place for announcements, not a marketplace for opportunities.
+The immense potential of their collective Pehchaan (a blend of identity, reputation, and connections) remains locked.
+Discovery is inefficient, collaboration is ad-hoc, and growth is throttled.

+**Intercamp Compass** is not a "tool."
+It is a piece of fundamental infrastructure designed to solve this.
+We are building the **digital town hall and a substrate for many layered use cases like a marketplace or community credit union etc.** for these villages.
+Our mission is to provide the substrate for a new, federated, and regenerative micro-economy to emerge from the ground up.

+The core unit of this economy is the **Self-Enterprising Unit (SEU)**—the solo consultant, the family shop, the home-preneur, the 3-person studio.
+Our system is architected around their reality.

 #### **A. The Capability Manifest: The Soul of the New Machine**

 The "profile" is not just a profile.
 It is the living, digital soul of a **Self-Enterprising Unit (SEU)**—the solo consultant, the family firm, the home-preneur.
 It is architected around three questions: